ud-cis-discord/ud-cis-discord.github.io/pages/Verification.md

 ---
 ## Welcome to the UD CIS Department!

 To get up and running with the UD CIS Discord server, you'll need to complete a few steps to get verified with us.
+If you need a visual walkthrough, there's a quick video [here!](https://youtu.be/eGIBm0lFTLw)

 1. **Accept your invite to the gateway server.**
     * In the welcome email, there is a link to get onto the gateway server and a hash.
 If you did not receive a welcome email, you can request one [here](https://docs.google.com/forms/d/e/1FAIpQLScvT1qb8yh2W8T2D1JK-QK_kaENRfg9UfXXV1YWQHydVg0d6g/viewform?usp=sf_link).
 Once you click the link, if you already have a Discord account you should log into it and proceed to the server.
 If you don't have a Discord account, you will need to [create one.][30]